EnvoyAI/examples/FAQ.md

 *Note: GSPS annotations that are related and should be viewed or toggled on/off together, should be in a single file.*

+#### Does EnvoyAI Support Windows in addition to Linux containers?
+The EnvoyAI platform only supports Linux containers *but* many windows executables can be run inside of Linux containers using Wine (A very robust Windows API call translation layer).
+Please see [test-wine](./test-wine) for an example and documentation.

 ## Production Clinical Workflow

 #### How do I make my Machine ready for a hospital to use it?